Wildcats vs. Friars: First Round Betting Trends, Record ATS, Home/Road Splits

 Bet with the King of Sportsbooks!
 Check out the latest odds and place your bets with BetMGM Sportsbook.

-- The bookmakers' moneyline implies a 65.5% chance of a victory for Kentucky.
+- The moneyline for this contest implies a 66.7% chance of a victory for the Wildcats.

 Kentucky vs. Providence Over/Under Stats